 Diagnosing Killed Jobs on EC2

 I’ve got a long running optimisation problem on a EC2 instance.
 Yesterday it was mysteriously killed.
 I shrugged it off as an anomaly and restarted the job.
 However, this morning it was killed again.
 Definitely not a coincidence!
-So I investigated.
+I investigated.
 This is what I found and how I am resolving the problem.

 I had the job running on a c4.2xlarge instance with 8 vCPUs and 15 GiB of RAM.
 I’d also added 4 GiB of swap space.
 Seemed to be perfectly adequate.